 The park’s full name — Pickett CCC Memorial State Park — exists because almost everything you see here was built by the hands of young men in Franklin Roosevelt’s Civilian Conservation Corps during the Great Depression.

-In 1933, the Stearns Coal and Lumber Company donated nearly 12,000 acres to the State of Tennessee.
 Between 1934 and 1942, CCC crews transformed that raw plateau wilderness into a functioning park — cutting trails through sandstone, building a dam to create Arch Lake, raising stone cabins that are still standing and rentable today, and constructing the recreation lodge that anchors the park.